Theme-centered interaction

 In the first years after the development of TCI, its use grew rapidly in the United States.
 Today, however, TCI is virtually unknown in the United States, but it continues to be well-known and an important concept for educators, therapists, supervisors and managers in Germany, Switzerland, Austria, Hungary, and India.
+In India, a major practitioner of TCI is Dr. C. Thomas Abraham.

 The concept of TCI

 The basis of TCI

 The concept of TCI develops on the basis of three axioms which describe certain problems in dialectical form.